 How many syllabi note that certain formative assessments (perhaps incremental quizzes or other checks for understanding along the way) make up a certain percentage of the overall course grade?

 When we consider these sorts of questions and then look at a final grade in a course, it challenges us to reconsider what that grade really means.
 It certainly is not a simple measure of what students do or do not know about that subject.
 It includes much more than that.
 Some might not have a problem with this, but I have growing concern about it.
 G.K.
 Chesterton, in The Everlasting Man, is talking about a completely different subject, but he discusses how many people seek to quantify things that are not inclined toward quantification.
 They are pictures, not diagrams.
 Consider your favorite piece of art, song, or sunset.
-Would you agree that a careful quantitative analysis and report on any of those would provide an accurate picture of why it is your favorite?
+Would you agree that a careful quantitative analysis and report on any of those would give an accurate picture of why it is your favorite?
 Would you be satisfied with a quantitative analysis in place of a picture or the real thing?
-Suppose you went to an art museum and discovered that every painting and sculpture was replaced with a chart or diagram that represents the same concepts or ideas that were previously illustrated in the work of art?
+Suppose you went to an art museum and discovered that every painting and sculpture was replaced with a chart or diagram that represents the same concepts or ideas that were previously illustrated in the work of art.
 I contend that letter grades too often do a similar thing.

 There are alternatives.
 Letter grades are a technology that is less than two-hundred years old, and plenty of people learned plenty of things prior to that.
 There are many who are reconsidering these things, and yet others would consider this work of the radical and unrealistic.
 I regard it a pursuit of the realistic in lieu of an educational paradigm that values diagrams over pictures.